mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 ## Adding parameters

-In the documentation of the **Virtual Library Demo API** we can find out that the API endpoint `/helloworld` can take two parameters `greeting` and `name`.
-Click on the following url in your browser:
+In the documentation of the Demo API we can find out that the API endpoint `/helloworld` takes two parameters `greeting` and `name`.
+Click the following link to open the API response your browser:

 <a href="http://demo-api.integrokit.com/api/v1/helloworld?greeting=Hi&name=Johny" target="_blank">http://demo-api.integrokit.com/api/v1/helloworld?greeting=Hi&name=Johny</a>